alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-rule-on-disagreement-between-groups.md

 ---
+date: 2020-09-03
+group2: true
+hijri: Muharram 15, 1442
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: Ruling on disagreement between groups
 source: Fatawa Al-Lajnah Ad-Da'imah no. 18870, Question 3
-category: [fatwas,manhaj]
-hijri: Muharram 15, 1442
-date: 2020-09-03
-group2: true
-note: true
-locale: en
-lang: en
 summary: If any conflict should occur, it will be necessary to refer it to the Qur'an and Sunnah to know the truth and adopt it.
+title: Ruling on disagreement between groups
 ---

 ### Question: